herikaniugu/herikaniugu/README.md

 Hi there 👋

-Developer, and Designer
+Developer, Designer, Author, and Mentor.

 - 👯 I’m looking to collaborate on ...
-Web & App Development, Game Programming, Blockchain Technology, and UI/UX Design
+Web, App & Game Development, Hardware Programming, and Blockchain Technology
 - 💬 Ask me about ...
 Coding, Bots, and Cryptocurrency